paldhous/ucsc/2015/investigative-policy/md_raw/class9.md

 ![](./img/chcf_21a.jpg)

-Take some time to consider how the chart is constructed in relation to the principles covered in this morning's session, especially the perceptual heirarchy of visual cues.
+Take some time to consider how the chart is constructed in relation to the principles covered in the opening slides, especially the perceptual heirarchy of visual cues.

 #### Save to the cloud